Home » How to Celebrate National Volunteer Week in 2022

 Many people love the social benefits of volunteering, especially during a time that celebrates volunteer participation!
 Plus, organizations benefit from happier volunteers and more hands on deck!
 So, even if your volunteers are taking part remotely, think of creative ways to encourage group volunteerism.

-Here’s how to encourage group volunteerism for more hands on deck:
+Here’s how to encourage group volunteerism:

 Do you currently have a system for registering families, teams, and even large groups?
 If your online sign-up process gets a little messy when it comes to registering teams, you may need to rethink the tools you’re using.